Construction and Landscaping

 CalRecycle developed the following SB 1383 tools to assist jurisdictions successfully implement and enforce CALGreen and MWELO.

-- Model Enforcement Ordinance – Sections 13 and 14 of CalRecycle’s Model Enforcement Ordinance offers customizable language that is structured to fulfill SB 1383’s CALGreen and MWELO requirements.
+- Model Enforcement Ordinance – Sections 13 and 14 provide customizable language structured to fulfill SB 1383’s CALGreen and MWELO requirements.

-- Model C&D Ordinance – This tool will help jurisdictions develop an ordinance that best fits their needs and conditions.
-It includes enforcement mechanisms such as deposit, fines and penalties.
+- Model C&D Ordinance – This tool helps jurisdictions develop an ordinance that best fits their needs and conditions.
+It includes enforcement mechanisms such as deposits, fines, and penalties.

 - SB 1383 Collections Frequently Asked Questions specific to CALGreen and MWELO